microsoft/Yams/Docs/Overview.md

         {
             "Id": "app1",
             "Version": "1.0.0",
-            "DeploymentIds": [ "YAMS_CLUSTER_ID" ]
+            "TargetClusters": [ "YAMS_CLUSTER_ID" ]
         },
         {
             "Id": "app2",
             "Version": "1.0.1",
-            "DeploymentIds": [ "YAMS_CLUSTER_ID", "YAMS_CLUSTER_ID_OTHER" ]
+            "TargetClusters": [ "YAMS_CLUSTER_ID", "YAMS_CLUSTER_ID_OTHER" ]
         },
     ]
 }
 ```

-The `DeploymentIds` field identifies the Yams clusters where an application should be deployed.
-With a single Worker Role, it is the same deployment id of the Azure cloud service where the Yams cluster is deployed.
-If you have multiple Worker Roles in the same Azure cloud service, then it is a concatenation of the deployment id of the Azure cloud service and the name of the Worker Role.
+The `TargetClusters` field identifies the Yams clusters where an application should be deployed.

 ## Deploying Yams to a cloud service
 Yams can be deployed to Azure like any typical cloud service.
 The [Deploy YAMS tutorial](Deploy_YAMS.md) explains the steps needed to deploy Yams to Azure.

 ## Scanning blob storage
-When a Yams cluster is deployed to a cloud service, each instance in the cluster reads the `DeploymentConfig.json` file and deploy all apps that have the corresponding `DeploymentId` (typically the deployment id of the cloud service where the Yams cluster is deployed).
+When a Yams cluster is deployed to a cloud service, each instance in the cluster reads the `DeploymentConfig.json` file and deploy all apps that have the corresponding `ClusterId` (typically the deployment id of the cloud service where the Yams cluster is deployed).
 Then, periodically, each Yams instance scans the `DeploymentConfig.json` file for changes and takes the appropriate actions.
 There are three types of changes that can occur:

 1. **An application is added**
 2. **An application is removed**